ESPN Megacast: MLB StatCast

-Future MegaCasts

-With Major League Baseball and ESPN coming to agreements on a new deal, ESPN will now have the power to produce alternate broadcasts of select MLB games on different ESPN networks, along with ESPN+, which picked up the rights to simulcast ESPN broadcasts.

 KayRod Cast

-In 2022, ESPN debuted the “Kay-Rod Cast”, a MegaCast for Sunday Night Baseball with a similar approach to the “ManningCast”.
-This MegaCast will feature Yankee broadcaster Michael Kay and former Yankee Alex Rodriguez, providing their own commentary, while also integrating fantasy baseball stats, analytical predictions, and special guests throughout the game.
-There will be eight presentations of this MegaCast, with both men appearing from ESPN’s Seaport District studios for select games, while appearing from home in other games.
+In 2022, ESPN debuted the “KayRod Cast”, an alternate broadcast for Sunday Night Baseball with a similar approach to the “ManningCast”.
+This alternate broadcast featured Yankee broadcaster Michael Kay and former Yankee Alex Rodriguez, providing their own commentary, while also integrating fantasy baseball stats, analytical predictions, and special guests throughout the game.
+There were eight presentations of this MegaCast, with both men appearing from ESPN’s Seaport District studios.
+The KayRod cast ended after the 2023 season when Rodriguez signed an exclusive deal with Fox Sports.

+MLB-Little League Classic KidsCast

+For the 2021 MLB Little League Classic, the KidsCast was used for a game on August 24 at 7:30 ET.
+The KidsCast consists of kids selected from the Bruce Beck Sports Broadcasting Camp calling the game on ESPN2.
+The KidsCast for the MLB Little League Classic returned for 2022, 2023, and 2024 as well.

 NHL Megacasts

 On March 10, 2021, ESPN announced a seven-year agreement with the National Hockey League to serve as one of its two rightsholders; ESPN networks will hold rights to the Stanley Cup Finals for four out of the next seven seasons, which will be aired on ABC exclusively.
 ESPN stated that the agreement would include the ability to air Megacast coverage with alternate feeds, as well as simulcast the games on ESPN+.